MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 Scheduler - the flutter scheduler library is responsible for scheduler frame callbacks and tasks at given priorities , it alos makes sure tasks are running when appropriate , eg. and idle task is executed when no animation is running

+## Types of Animation
+Twwen animation
+Physics based animation
+pre canned animation

+## Common Animation
+Animated List or Grid
+Shared Element Transition
+Staggered Animation

+## animations
+Animation , a core class in Flutters animation library, interolates the values used to guide an animation

+an AnimationController manages the animation

+A curvedAnimation defines progression as a non linear curve

+A tween interpolates between the raneg of data as used by the object being animated

+use listeners and statuslisteners to monitor state changes

 ## Essential animation concepts and classes